diku-dk/futhark-website/index.rst

 highly performant GPU code.
 It is a **statically typed, data-parallel, and purely functional array language**, and comes with a **heavily optimising ahead-of-time compiler** that generates GPU code via OpenCL_.
-Futhark is not designed for graphics programming - rather, it uses the compute power of the GPU to accelerate data-parallel array computations.
+Futhark is not designed for graphics programming, but instead uses the compute power of the GPU to accelerate data-parallel array computations.
 We support **regular *nested* data-parallelism**, as well as a form of imperative-style in-place modification of arrays, while still preserving the overall purity of